Coreoz/Plume-archetypes/plume-archetype-querydsl-jersey-guice-grizzly/README.md

 In the default mode, when `mvn package` is executed, all the projects jar files and startup BAT/Bash files are generated.
 These startup files will not work since they are built only for Play Framework.
-This solution is not ideal, eventually we should make our own Maven plugin so that the startup files works correctly with Plume Framework.
+This solution is not ideal, eventually we should make our own Maven plugin so that the startup files works correctly with Plume.

 If `appserver` is used, then configure the server with `export SERVER=javazip`, it will correctly build and launch the project.